-For a concrete example, recall the type system of the Regex Checker (see Figure 13.1, page 107) in which @Regex (0) :> @Regex (1) :> @Regex (2) :> @Regex (3) :>
+For a concrete example, consider the type system of the Regex Checker (see Figure 13.1, page 107) in which $\Re(0) :> \Re(1) := \Re($

 The above declaration states that the upper bound of the type variable is @Regex(1) String and the lower bound is @Regex(5) void.
 That is, arguments that replace T in MyList<T> must be subtypes of @Regex(1) String and supertypes of @Regex(5) void.
 Since void cannot be used to instantiate a generic class, MyList may be instantiated with @Regex(1) String through @Regex(5) String.